Voting and Terms

-19. The BBC, its sub-contractors, subsidiaries and/or agencies cannot accept any responsibility whatsoever for any technical failure or malfunction or any other problem with any telephone network or line, system, server, provider or otherwise which may result in any vote being lost or not properly registered or recorded.
+19. The BBC, its sub-contractors, subsidiaries and/or agencies cannot accept any responsibility whatsoever for any technical failure or malfunction or any other problem with any telephone network or line, system, server, provider or otherwise which may result in any vote not being properly registered or recorded.

 20. The BBC reserves the right to cancel or suspend voting at any time if it considers it has reasonable cause to do so or if there is a technical breakdown of any kind.

 21. For purpose of verifying any claim for refunds (where offered) or investigating possible voting irregularities, the BBC may need to request the network operator to disclose the telephone number that you are voting from.
 Please note that this will still be required where you have originally opted not to disclose your telephone number (caller’s line identification barring).
 If you do not agree to this, you should not vote.

 22. In the unlikely event of a failure in the telephone votes for technical or similar reasons, Eurovision rules state that the UK Jury scores will be used to allocate the public televote points.

 23. The Eurovision Song Contest 2019 is produced under the auspices of the European Broadcasting Union.
 The rules are issued by the European Broadcasting Union and are common across all participating countries.
 More details can be found on the EBU's website.

 24. The voting in this programme accords with the BBC's Code of Conduct for Competitions and Voting, details of which can be found on the BBC’s Standards and Guidelines website.